ZhenghaoJi/DPNMA/README.md

 # DPNMA-crowd-counting

-This is official implement for Dual Path Networks With Multi-scale Non-local Attention for Crowd Counting
+This is official implement for Dual Path Networks With Multi-scale Non-local Attention for Crowd Counting.

 ## Prerequisite